Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 - IEC 62304 (medical)

 There are also standards for security and privacy such as GDPR for general data protection/privacy and PCI-DSS for secure handling of credit card information.

 For most standards, compliance demonstrates in various ways that the software you’re deploying meets the requirements of the standard.
 The development process produces documentation, reports, and other artifacts that show compliance.
 It keeps audits in mind and can include demonstrations and acceptance testing.

 The amount of time and cost for compliance depends on the level of rigor the industry standard requires.
 These standards define the design and development guidelines to follow based on the safety or security impact that the software has on the end user.
 Failure of the product can lead to death or injury in severe cases.
 For example, ISO 26262 defined for levels of safety integrity level (A, B, C, D), where ASIL A is the lowest safety risk or impact, and D the highest.

 Safety Integrity Level

-The following table shows the severity, exposure, and controllability translates to the various ASIL in ISO 26262:
+The following table shows the severity, exposure, and controllability translated to the various ASIL in ISO 26262.

 These SSIL levels are also based on probability of failure and the severity of the failure on life and limb.
 As expected, the level or rigor increases as the ASIL/SIL level requires and compliance costs rise with it.
 The level of scrutiny increases with risk.
 As such, there’s an impact on software development cost and schedule, which development teams can improve with automation.